MycroftAI/mycroft-skills/README.md

 If you want to submit a skill, simply make a repo for it organized
 as the template above.
 [Example Skill Template](https://github.com/MycroftAI/mycroft-skills/tree/master/00__skill_template)
-Once you have your skill mostly functional, create an issue and link to your repo.
+Once you have your skill mostly functional, [create an issue](https://github.com/MycroftAI/mycroft-skills/issues/new) and we will  link to your repo.
+In the issue be sure to provide
+* The URL of your repo
+* A short name for the skill
+* A one sentence description of what it does
+* The development status of the skill (under construction or working)

 **Status meaning:**